Monday, May 20, 2024

 Chimney Swifts Converge on a Tower Near You

-In a recent letter to Town Topics, Princeton ecology professor Andy Dobson alerted the community to one of nature's more remarkable annual phenomena, playing out in and above the tower of the old Valley Road School.
+In a recent letter to Town Topics, Princeton ecology professor Andy Dobson invited readers to witness one of nature's more remarkable annual phenomena, playing out in and above the tower of the old Valley Road School.
 From his letter:

 In the half hour after sunset, several hundred swifts will be “turning and turning in a narrowing gyre” centered around the tower of old Valley Road School building behind Conte’s Pizza.
 It is quite a spectacular sight as the rapidly spinning circle of birds “know exactly where it leads, and you can watch them go ‘round and ‘round each time.”
 Suddenly, they will begin to drop down and disappear into the tower to roost for the night.
 “Wait ‘til you see half the things that haven’t happened yet.”